 A successful freelance writer is not just someone who makes a lot of money, but a person who is creatively engaged in work they love, delivering high quality copy to their clients, and has time for their family and friends (as well as themselves).
 They might even be a role model of business innovation and success in their local community or among their peers.

 If all this sounds like the WritingBiz life you desire, I’ve made a list of essential skills and personal qualities you’ll need to develop in order to get you there.
 Gone are they days when we believed that only the elite few could be great writers or artists — we know now that achievement comes with focus, applied learning, and smart business choices.

 This article is PART 1 of a new blog series Essential Qualities of Successful Freelance Writers.
-I’m starting with writing skills — because you can’t run a profitably freelance writing business without solid writing skills.
+I’m starting with writing skills — because you can’t run a profitable freelance writing business without solid writing skills.
 Writing skills can be quickly developed with practice, but you’ll need to write a lot.

 NOTE: This blog series won’t teach you how to write, consider it more of a checklist for anyone considering a career as a freelance writer.

 If you want to be a writer, you must do two things above all others: read a lot and write a lot.
 There’s no other way around these two things that I’m aware of, no shortcut.

 As a freelance writer you need to be able to write in clear, business English using perfect grammar, spelling and punctuation.
 There is no way around it — so if English is your second language you’ll need to do some work to get your business writing at a professional standard.

 As a professional writer you must know how to construct a piece of writing that: